 A similar case happens in season 2 when Mar's Disappeared Dad is revealed to be her boxing instructor, Terremoto.

-Missing Mom: Thiago's mother, who is mentioned all through the first season and finally appears in the second season.
+Missing Mom: Thiago's mother, who is mentioned more than once through the first season and finally appears in the second season.

 Justina is this too, but her nicknames tend to be... er, less sweet.